scipy-conference/scipy_proceedings/papers/chiranth_siddappa/chiranth_siddappa.rst

 Xilinx Vivado WebPack 2018.2
 ----------------------------

-The Vivado design tool provides a simulator along with the ability to synthesize and implement the design.
+The Vivado design tool provides a simulator along with the ability to synthesize, elaborate, and implement the design :cite:`vivadodesignsteps`.
 For this project, this built-in simulator was used exclusively.
 Other simulators were not chosen because the other target devices that this project seeks to be implemented on are likely to also be Xilinx products.